 If you have a shed (or imagine one) in your backyard, stand up, (are you standing ?) go look at it, and re-imagine what it could be for you and let me know what your shedtastic conversion dream would be.

-For more small sheds-type living read about Small Space Living.
+For more small sheds-type living on HK head over to Small Space Living.